 The injected vaccine is not being offered to healthy children as part of the children's flu vaccination programme.

-However, if your child is at high risk from flu due to 1 or more medical conditions or treatments and can't have the nasal flu vaccine they should have the flu vaccine by injection.
+But if your child is at high risk from flu because of 1 or more medical conditions or treatments and cannot have the nasal flu vaccine, they should have the flu vaccine by injection.

 Page last reviewed: 16 July 2019